NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/Moralis.md

 You can use Moralis API for free (5 requests per second per key), and you can pay for more frequent requests.
 You need to register a Moralis account to use it.
 :::

-[Ethereum NFT](https://ethereum.org/en/nft/) is a kind of token on Ethereum with a chaotic specification.
-They can be normalized through Unidata now.

 [Moralis](https://moralis.io/) provides APIs to easy access to Ethereum NFTs, supporting Ethereum mainnet, Polygon, Binance Smart Chain, Avalanche, Fantom.